An enterprise model is designed to expose a business to a large number of people even if those people don't live in the same geographic area.

 Benefits of Local Control for Enterprise Music

 In general, both customers and employees enjoy background music that is familiar.
-They may like the music businesses play even more if that music is similar to the music people play in their cars, at home, and through their headphones.
+Suitable music for business can vary by industry and company objectives, but we've found that most people will like music that is similar to what they play in their cars, at home, and through their headphones.

 Enterprise businesses spread across many states may have geographic musical tastes that conflict.
 For example, in a piece published in the Huffington Post, a scientist looked at the popularity of music across the United States.
 He found that most states had an outlier band, or a musical group liked more in that state than the group is liked in the United States as a whole.
 For example, he found that people in the South really preferred country music stars like Alan Jackson and George Strait while people up north preferred other artists like Kurt Vile, Jack Johnson, R.E.M., and The Naked and Famous.

 Research like this demonstrates that there are regional preferences for music, and those preferences are distinctive.
 If music works best if it is popular, adding local popularity factors might be wise.

 This is especially true for enterprise businesses with a global reach.
 In an analysis published by PBS Newshour, authors suggest that the way in which we like music is not caused by biology.
 Instead, the music we prefer is deeply influenced by culture.
 Someone who grew up without exposure to western music may have a preference for different tonalities and chord progression, and they may find traditional western music off-putting.
 Allowing for these cultural differences could help a company to seem sensitive, and that could be helpful in branding that company to a new audience.